Biking in Provence Short Break5 Days & 4 Nights 5 Read 3 reviews

 Located in the countryside with views of Mont Ventoux Hotel Des Pins is complete with a pool, sprawling garden, terrace and a restaurant.
 There’s also a spa offering massages by appointment.

-Leave the hills behind today for an easier ride through towns and villages of vineyard blanketed countryside to reach the wine-connoisseurs mecca of Chateauneuf du Pape.
+Leave the hills behind today for a more leisurely ride through towns and villages of vineyard blanketed countryside to reach the wine-connoisseurs mecca of Chateauneuf du Pape.
 There are plenty of picnic spots and opportunities to lunch along the route as you wind your way across the rich AOC-vine growing plains to reach Chateauneuf du Pape.

 After a delicious dinner, accompanied by local wine, why not take an evening stroll up to the chateau viewpoint to watch the sunset over the Provençal hills?